MinseungKo/Concurrent-Wind-Power-Generation-and-Ramp-Rate-Forecasting/README.md

 # Codes for "Concurrent deterministic and probabilistic day-ahead forecasting of wind power generation and ramp rate with convolutional neural networks."

   ## Dataset
   We used publicly available data from ERCOT for the training and test data on wind power generation and ramp rate.
-The dataset contains the hourly aggregated wind and solar power output for ERCOT from 2020 to 2023.
+The dataset contains the hourly aggregated wind and solar power output for ERCOT from 2020 to 2023 and is included as the .csv files.
-  For additional information, see https://www.ercot.com/mp/data-  products/data-product-details?id=PG7-126-M.
+  For additional information, see https://www.ercot.com/mp/data-products/data-product-details?id=PG7-126-M.

   ## Codes
   Numbers in the .ipynb files represent the order of the proposed forecasting algorithms.
 You can skip files #1 and #2 by using the .h5 files and directly go to File #3.